H.L. Leonard: Early life

 Henry David Thoreau wrote that Leonard was a "handsome man of good height, but not apparently robust, of gentlemanly address and faultless toilet".
 Thoreau also recounted an incident where Leonard single handedly saved the lives of two passengers who were trapped in their stagecoach which had sunk in the frozen Piscataquis River.

+Leonard also briefly served as the president of the Carmel Antimony Mining Company located in Carmel, Maine during the Maine Mining Boom in 1880.